carloct/filerun.js/README.md

 - Low browser memory usage, to allow hundreds of files to be uploaded in the same session
 - Uploads folders on Chrome
 - Shows statistics about the total progress and for individual files, including the transfer rate/speed
+- Standalone, requires no other JavaScript component or library.
+- Only 14 KB (minified, before gzip compression)

 ### Differences between filerun.js and other libraries